marvinpac-it/nocodb/README.md

-# Tuleap
+# NocoDB

-Deploy Tuleap on a CentOS/8 Vagrant box using the official Tuleap Docker container.
+Deploy NocoDB on a CentOS/8 Vagrant box using the postgresql docker-compose.yml file.

 ## Getting Started